abonilla1/super-hero-party/README.md

  Background image used on all pages: "Texture" by https://www.heropatterns.com/ by Steve Schoger who graciously provides these fantastic materials for free.

- Special thanks to Amit Agarwal from Digital Inspiration to
+ Special thanks to Amit Agarwal from Digital Inspiration who provided the scripts necessary to embed YouTube Audio